assafgozlan/Handwritten-Digits-Identification/README.md

 ---

 ## 🧑‍🏫 Author & Instruction Context
-This project was developed and supervised by **Assaf Gozlan** as part of his teaching duties
+This project was developed and supervised by **Assaf Gozlan and Idan Alperin** as part of their teaching duties
 in the *C / C++ Programming Workshop* course at **The Hebrew University of Jerusalem**.
 The exercise was distributed to students in May 2022 and served as an introduction to
 practical neural network implementation in native C++.